GoogleChrome/web.dev/src/site/content/en/fast/native-lazy-loading/index.md

 Although a browser will decide which image to load from any of the `<source>` elements, the `loading` attribute only needs to be included to the fallback `<img>` element.

-### iframe loading

-The `loading` attribute affects iframes differently than images, depending on whether the iframe is hidden.
-(Hidden iframes are often used for analytics or communication purposes.)
-Chrome uses the following criteria to determine whether an iframe is hidden:

-- The iframe's width and height are 4 px or smaller.
-- `display: none` or `visibility: hidden` is applied.
-- The iframe is placed off-screen using negative X or Y positioning.

-If an iframe meets any of these conditions, Chrome considers it hidden and won't lazy-load it in most cases.
-Iframes that _aren't_ hidden will only load when they're within the [load-in distance threshold](#load-in-distance-threshold).
-A placeholder shows for lazy-loaded iframes that are still being fetched.

 ## FAQ

 ### Are there plans to expand this feature?

-There are plans to change the default lazy-loading behavior of the browser to automatically lazy-load any images or iframes that are well suited to being deferred if [Lite mode](https://blog.chromium.org/2019/04/data-saver-is-now-lite-mode.html) is enabled on Chrome for Android.
+There are plans to change the default lazy-loading behavior of the browser to automatically lazy-load any images that are well suited to being deferred if [Lite mode](https://blog.chromium.org/2019/04/data-saver-is-now-lite-mode.html) is enabled on Chrome for Android.

-### Can I change how close an image or iframe needs to be before a load is triggered?
+### Can I change how close an image needs to be before a load is triggered?

 These values are hardcoded and can't be changed through the API.
 However, they may change in the future as the Chrome team experiments with different threshold distances and variables.